Alferaki Palace

 Alferaki Palace is a museum in Taganrog, Russia, originally the home of the wealthy merchant Nikolay Alferaki.
 It was built in 1848 by the architect Andrei Stackenschneider on Frunze Street (formerly Katolicheskaya), in downtown Taganrog.

-The building is decorated with a portal featuring four Corinthian columns and stucco moulding in the baroque style.
-A suite of rooms was created inside, along with a spacious music hall with a ceiling-painting.

 History

-The first owners of the palace were Nikos Alferakis, who was born in Taganrog and his family.
+The first owners of the palace were Nikos Alferakis, who was born in Taganrog, and his family.

-Mikhail Shchepkin stayed in Alferaki Palace in July 1863.
 In the 1870s, after the Alferaki family went bankrupt, the palace was sold to the Greek merchant Negroponte.
 Its garden was sold to the merchant community.
 It re-opened as the Commercial Assembly.
-Anton Chekhov (as a student of The Boys Gymnasium) visited concerts given at the commercial club in 1876, and he later mentioned the palace in his stories Ionych, Mask and My life.
+Anton Chekhov (as a student of The Boys Gymnasium) mentioned the palace in his stories Ionych, Mask and My life.
 From February to April 1918, the mansion became the headquarters of the Soviet Workers' council of Taganrog.

 Later during occupation in 1918 it housed the German war hospital, and in 1919 – Anton Ivanovich Denikin's staff.

-After the establishment of Soviet power in Taganrog, the building accommodated various institutions.
-After 1927 it housed the Museum of Regional Studies (founded in 1898 by Anton Chekhov).
+After the establishment of Soviet power in Taganrog, after 1927 it housed the Museum of Regional Studies.